Karsonya Wise Whitehead

-Whitehead received her B.A. from Lincoln University; her M.A. in International Peace Studies from the University of Notre Dame; her graduate degree in Advanced Documentary and Narrative Filmmaking from the New York Film Academy; and her Ph.D. in Language, Literacy, and Culture from the University of Maryland, Baltimore County.
-She is a member of Delta Sigma Theta sorority.
+Whitehead earned a B.A. in history from Lincoln University in Pennsylvania and an M.A. in International Peace Studies from the University of Notre Dame's Kroc Institute for International Peace Studies.
+She later received an advanced certificate in documentary and narrative filmmaking from the New York Film Academy and a Ph.D. in Language, Literacy, and Culture from the University of Maryland, Baltimore County.